Frequently Asked Questions

 How will this affect low-income households?

 In order to avoid economic barriers to low-income families, transactions using SNAP, WIC, and other food assistance programs are exempt from the charge.
-These households may also avoid the charge at checkout by using reusable bags.
+These households may also avoid the charge at the checkout by using reusable bags.
 A proposed bill should require Athens to work with community organizations to initiate citywide reusable bag giveaways and educational outreach events.

 How will this affect small businesses’ bottom line?

 Retail and grocery stores affected by the bill would be required to charge a minimum of 5 cents per bag and would keep a portion of the charge in order to cover the cost of supplying plastic, paper, and reusable bags.
-Currently, these stores pay for bags but the cost is hidden to the customer.
-After Los Angeles placed a ban on plastic bags and a 10 cent fee on paper bags businesses gained on average $6000 annually.
+Currently, these stores pay for bags, but the cost is hidden to the customer.
+After Los Angeles placed a ban on plastic bags and a 10 cent fee on paper bags, businesses gained on average $6000 annually.

 Will consumers choose to shop outside of Athens?

 See Los Angeles’s ban on plastic bags and a fee on paper bags: in their follow up reports, stores reported that customers were quick to adapt to the change, while the stores were quick to offer incentives, additional signage, and bag replacements.
 They reported no notable loss of sales.

 I use plastic bags for my trash bags/pet waste/lunch/you name it.
 How will this affect me?